nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Encryption at host is a Virtual Machine option that enhances Azure Disk Storage Server-Side Encryption to ensure that all temp disks and disk caches are encrypted at rest
 - Virtual Machines aren't rebooted during automatic key rotation.
 - When a key is either disabled, deleted, or expired, any VMs with either OS or data disks using that key will automatically shut down.
+- Soft delete and Purge protection is required for using a Key Vault for encrypting managed disks.

 - **Restriction on custom managed keys**
 - Disks encrypted with customer-managed keys can only move to another resource group if the VM they are attached to is deallocated.